 I love baking with almond flour.
-It's a great low-carb & clean food alternative for regular flour.
+It's a great low-carb, gluten free & clean food alternative for regular wheat flour.
 Be sure to try my almond flour blackberry muffins, Paleo donuts, and almond flour blueberry bread if you're wanting to try more almond flour recipes.

 Why Make This Recipe